LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Preferred formalisms

-* Use >= AND < instead of [BETWEEN for date ranges](http://sqlblog.com/blogs/aaron_bertrand/archive/2009/10/16/bad-habits-to-kick-mishandling-date-range-queries.aspx).
+* Use >= AND < instead of [BETWEEN for date ranges][between].
 * Similarly use `IN()` instead of multiple `OR` clauses.
 * Where a value needs to be interpreted before leaving the database use the `CASE` expression. `CASE` statements can be nested to form more complex logical structures.
 * Avoid the use of `UNION` clauses and temporary tables where possible.
-If the schema can be optimised to remove the reliance on these features then it most likely should be.
+If the schema can be optimized to remove the reliance on these features then it most likely should be.

 ```sql